talon-one/TalonOneJavaSdk/docs/ManagementApi.md

 Import customers into loyalty tiers

 Upload a CSV file containing existing customers to be assigned to existing tiers.
 Send the file as multipart data.  **Important:** This endpoint only works with loyalty programs with advanced tiers (with expiration and downgrade policy) feature enabled.
 The CSV file should contain the following columns: - &#x60;subledgerid&#x60; (optional): The ID of the subledger.
-If this field is empty, the main ledger will be used. - &#x60;customerprofileid&#x60;: The integration ID of the customer profile to whom the tier should be assigned. - &#x60;tiername&#x60;: The name of an existing tier to assign to the customer. - &#x60;expirydate&#x60;: The expiration date of the tier.
+If this field is empty, the main ledger will be used. - &#x60;customerprofileid&#x60;: The integration ID of the customer profile to whom the tier should be assigned. - &#x60;tiername&#x60;: The name of an existing tier to assign to the customer. - &#x60;expirydate&#x60;: The expiration date of the tier when the tier is reevaluated.
 It should be a future date.
 About customer assignment to a tier: - If the customer isn&#39;t already in a tier, the customer is assigned to the specified tier during the tier import. - If the customer is already in the tier that&#39;s specified in the CSV file, only the expiration date is updated.  **Note:** We recommend not using this endpoint to update the tier of a customer.
 To update a customer&#39;s tier, you can [add](/management-api#tag/Loyalty/operation/addLoyaltyPoints) or [deduct](/management-api#tag/Loyalty/operation/removeLoyaltyPoints) their loyalty points.
 You can use the time zone of your choice.
 It is converted to UTC internally by Talon.One.  **Note:** We recommend limiting your file size to 500MB.  **Example:** &#x60;&#x60;&#x60;csv subledgerid,customerprofileid,tiername,expirydate SUB1,alexa,Gold,2024-03-21T07:32:14Z ,george,Silver,2025-04-16T21:12:37Z SUB2,avocado,Bronze,2026-05-03T11:47:01Z &#x60;&#x60;&#x60;

 ### Example
 ```java